drussell33/wou-cs-46x-starlane/milestone_1/README.md

-    Solution: Offer suggestions of new characters to play based on the characteristics of frequently played characters, analyse characters or players you work well with and against and poorly against, etc. using Riot Games API (and others?)
+    Solution: Offer suggestions of new characters to play based on the characteristics of frequently played characters, analyse characters or players you work well with and against and poorly against, etc. using Riot Games API (and others?).
+Data is extrapolated primarily from list of N previous matches retrieved for a particular user.
+    This can be repeated to a set depth, to increase the quality of data available.
+Players can be profiled based on this collected data, and perhaps stored in a database for faster reference in later searches.

 ## Beer Garden Loyalty Application
     Need: I want to try all the beers, keep track of the ones I like,